Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/GenerateOfflineMapLocalBasemap/README.md

 The author of a web map can support the use of basemaps which are already on a device by configuring the web map to specify the name of a suitable basemap file.
 This could be a basemap which:

-* Has been authored in ArcGIS Pro to make use of your organization's custom data.
+* Has been authored in ArcGIS Pro to make use of your organizations custom data.
 * Is available as a PortalItem which can be downloaded once and re-used many times.

 ## How to use the sample